 Admission and readmission of undergraduate students to the University is the responsibility of the director of admissions.
 Information about admission to the University is given in the General Information Catalog.

 Admission to majors in kinesiology is restricted for internal transfer students.
-Students should see an adviser in the Office of the Dean, George I. Sánchez Building 216 for information.
+Students should see an advisor in the Office of the Dean, George I. Sánchez Building 2.110 for information.

 Admission to the Professional Development Sequence

 All students seeking teacher certification must complete a sequence of professional development courses.
 Admission to the Professional Development Sequence is restricted.
 Space availability may be a factor in the admission decision, as well as academic performance, completion of prerequisite courses, documented evidence of proficiency in reading and in oral and written communication, and the number of hours the student needs, at the time of application, to complete the program.